How have things gone for you in Kansas City this year?

 teams right now unless you’re Los Angeles.

-Having spent five seasons here, are games against Chicago a little bit
+Having spent five seasons here, are games against Chicago a little bit different?

 What is your best memory of your time in Chicago?